Effeilo/ergonomize.css/documentation.md

 ## Selection

-This part removes a possible default shadow of text during a selection, making the text unreadable according to the background color of the selected text.
+Removes a possible default text shadow during selection, making content unreadable depending on the background color of the selected text.

 ```css
 /*